donishadsmith/neurocaps/README.md

             if tr:
                 persistence = ((1 + 3) * 2)/2 # Turns average frames into average time
         ```
-    - *Counts:* The frequency of each CAP observed in a run.
+    - *Counts:* The total number of initiations of a specific CAP across an entire run.
+An initiation is
+           defined as the first occurrence of a CAP.
+If the same CAP is maintained in contiguous segment
+           (indicating stability), it is still counted as a single initiation.
         ```python
             predicted_subject_timeseries = [1, 2, 1, 1, 1, 3]
             target = 1
+            # Initiations of CAP-1 occur at indices 0 and 2
-            counts = 4
+            counts = 2
         ```
     - *Transition Frequency:* The number of transitions between different CAPs across the entire run.
         ```python